AlacrisIO/legicash-facts/dsl.md

 From the contract are automatically extracted at the same time:

 * the regular code that plays the game honestly for each party.

 * the vigilante code that monitors the blockchains for bad behavior.
+  (fact checker?)

 * the smart contract that holds participants accountable, with a judge verifying interactive proofs of claims of good or bad behavior.

+* the mutual knowledge registrar that enforces the integrity of the data

 * the smart lawyers that play the game of interactive proofs.

 * test cases that provide full code coverage for all the above.

-* the smart counsil code that can explain the current situation, what are the current options that make sense, why some options don't make sense or are less advantageous, etc.
+* the smart counsel code that can explain the current situation, what are the current options that make sense, why some options don't make sense or are less advantageous, etc.